MEET THE FAMILY: Tales of Pioneers, Courtships, and Scandals

 Elise Abigail Kelly, 1866 – 1951

 Elise married Louis Philippe Drexler on January 4, 1893 at the age of 27.
-Louis was a 55 year old millionaire from Virginia, operating in San Francisco.
+Louis was a 55-year-old millionaire from Virginia, operating in San Francisco.
 Elise moved away from her native Mendocino to live in San Francisco with her new husband.
 When Louis died in 1899, Elise continued to live in their San Francisco home until it was destroyed in the 1906 earthquake.
 In 1913, Elise moved into a home she built in Woodside, south of San Francisco.
-She eventually sold that home, building another house on Pacific Ave in San Francisco, which she disliked until the day she died.
+She eventually sold that home, building another house on Pacific Avenue in San Francisco, which she disliked until the day she died.

 After the death of her husband, Elise became a prominent philanthropist and significant property owner in San Francisco.
 She also involved herself in local social causes including endowing the Convalescent Hospital and School for Crippled Children in Palo Alto, California.